octokas/security-review-train/content/getting-started/_index.md

 weight: 1
 ---

-## Your Quick Start Guide
+## Your SecSpec Quick Start Guide

 Hi Smythe!
-I've created this guide to help you implement the security review framework.
+I've created this guide to help you implement the SecSpec "security review" framework.
 Let's get you started quickly while ensuring a solid foundation for your security review process.

 ### Prerequisites